Scyy-dev/starfall/README.md

 This resource does NOT teach how to code - it serves to demonstrate a simple concept of what code can accomplish.

+See [explanation.md](explanation.md) for a line-by-line explanation of code and a brief explanation of design choices.